 I’ve concluded something different about “I’ve Been Working on the Railroad”.
 In every meaningful way the song we know was actually composed by either Beatrice Landeck or one of her Civil Rights era contemporaries.

 The refrain of “Levee Song”, the origin of the “Working on the Railroad” portion of “I’ve Been Working on the Railroad”, has melodic roots and lyrical variations going back to the 1840’s, if not long before.
-As “Levee Song” circulated for 50 years before anyone published it in print, Landeck’s characterization in her book that it was “a community song” is a reasonable description.
+As “Levee Song” it circulated for 50 years before it was first published at Princeton in 1894.
+Landeck’s characterization in her book that it was “a community song” is a reasonable description.

 Minstrelsy and Minstrel Material